US Expat Taxes Explained: Filing Taxes as an American Living in Singapore

-As a US citizen, you are required to report your worldwide income one your US expat taxes each year, regardless of your residence.
-However, the good news is that you are provided with three key opportunities for deductions and credits in an attempt to eliminate dual taxation.
+As a US citizen, you are required to report your worldwide income one your US expat taxes each year, regardless of the country in which you reside.

 - The foreign tax credit — if a US Citizen’s residence in another country prompts a tax liability in the foreign country, they will likely be eligible to claim a credit for the foreign income taxes paid on their US expat taxes.

 - The foreign housing exclusion — allows taxpayers to exclude some housing expenses from their US expat taxes, in excess of certain country-specific amounts.